wechris/SAPNW751SPS02/Readme.md

  # no maintenance anymore

- ## Please also take a look at the new project SAPNW752SP01
+ ## Please take a look at the new project SAPNW752SP01
  [wechris/SAPNW752SP01](https://github.com/wechris/SAPNW752SP01)

 Prerequisites